 A WordPress document library plugin presents your documents in an easy-to-find format.
 It makes document library management easy so that you can keep things organized, share resources and create a resource hub or a publications database.

 It's surprisingly hard to find a good WordPress document library plugin.
-There are lots of WordPress file management and media library plugins for the WP admin, but very few that create a searchable front-end document library.
+There are lots of WordPress file management and media library plugins for the WP admin, but very few create a searchable front-end WordPress document library.
 The ones that do exist have poor ratings and a lot of negative feedback.

 That's why we built Document Library Pro.
-We consulted thousands of WordPress users to find out what they want from the perfect document document management system.
+We consulted thousands of WordPress users to find out what they want from the perfect document management system.
 We used the results to design the best WordPress document library plugin on the market.

 WordPress document management: Step-by-step tutorial